Jeremiah Seeks Healing and Vindication

 The faithful servant of God entrusts personal suffering and opposition to the Lord, who alone heals, saves, and judges rightly.

-14 Heal me, O Yahweh, and I will be healed.
-Save me, and I will be saved; for you are my praise.
+14 Heal me, O LORD, and I will be healed; save me, and I will be saved, for You are my praise.

-15 Behold, they ask me, “Where is Yahweh’s word?
-Let it be fulfilled now.”
+15 Behold, they keep saying to me, “Where is the word of the LORD?
+Let it come now!”

-17 Don’t be a terror to me.
-You are my refuge in the day of evil.
+17 Do not become a terror to me; You are my refuge in the day of disaster.

 The faithful servant of God entrusts personal suffering and opposition to the LORD, who alone heals, saves, and judges rightly.